Position title: Professor

 B.A.
 Philosophy, University if North Carolina-Charlotte, 1978

 Joe Salmons is the Lester W.J.
 “Smoky” Seifert Professor of Linguistics.
-He edits Diachronica: International journal for historical linguistics and directs the Center for the Study of Upper Midwestern Cultures.
-He is the author of A History of German: What the past reveals about today’s language (Oxford, second edition 2018) and co-editor, with Patrick Honeybone, of the Oxford Handbook of Historical Phonology (Oxford, 2015).
+He is associate editor of Diachronica: International journal for historical linguistics and directs the Center for the Study of Upper Midwestern Cultures.
+He is the author of A History of German: What the past reveals about today’s language (Oxford, second edition 2018), Sound Change (Edinburgh University Press, 2021), and co-editor, with Patrick Honeybone, of the Oxford Handbook of Historical Phonology (Oxford, 2015).
 His research focuses on language change and linguistic theory, especially as it bears on sound systems, often drawing data from Germanic languages, including American English and heritage languages.
 He also works to integrate research in linguistics with teaching and outreach beyond the university.

 Ling 237: Language & Immigration in Wisconsin

 Ling 690: Capstone – Development of Wisconsin English

 2021.
 Sound Change.
 Edinburgh University Press.

 2018.
 A History of German: What the past reveals about today’s language.
 Second edition.
 Oxford: Oxford University Press.

 2009.
 Ewa Jacewicz, Robert Allen Fox & Joseph Salmons.
 Articulation rate across dialect, gender and age.
 Language Variation & Change 21.233-256.